 Career Planning

 Counselors can assist students with exploring career options.
-Students are also encouraged to enroll in a career planning class, GUID 100.
+Students are also encouraged to enroll in a career planning class, GUID 103.
 This educational planning class helps students discover their own interests, attitudes, values, and will help them make an initial career choice.

 Academic Counseling

 Counselors are available to help students plan their long and short-term educational goals, and then match classes and majors to their particular needs and interests.
-Information on the college’s requirements for certificates of achievement and graduation with an Associate Degree is available, as is help in determining transfer requirements to other schools.
+Information on the college’s requirements for certificates of achievement and graduation with an associate degree is available, as is help in determining transfer requirements to other schools.

 Social/Personal Development Counseling

 All through life, people must fit into society, both at work and in their leisure time.
-To make this process easier for students, the college offers both individual consultations with a counselor and special group sessions through the personal development courses, such as, GUID 101 First Year Experience, GUID 103 Career Exploration and Life Planning, GUID 105 Personal & Career Success and GUID 107 Learning Strategies and Study Skills.
+To make this process easier for students, the College offers both individual consultations with a counselor and special group sessions through the personal development courses, such as, GUID 101 First Year Experience, GUID 103 Career Exploration and Life Planning, GUID 105 Personal & Career Success and GUID 107 Learning Strategies and Study Skills.

-The college maintains a staff of professionally educated counselors to serve its students.
+The College maintains a staff of professionally educated counselors to serve its students.
 Counseling services are available to every student and member of the college community.
 With professional counselors, students may explore freely and in confidence concerns which are important to them.

 CSU San Bernardino's Air Force ROTC